frankMazzarella/tropical-bartender/README.md

 - Run `$ npm run build` to have a Windows, Mac, and Linux executable placed in the `dist` directory

 ## Usage
+## TODO: this section is out of date
 - The server will be available within the network of the host machine
 - The default port is `3000` but this can be configured in `/src/app.js`
 - The ordering screen can be accessed at `http://localhost:3000`